-Mr. LEONG JAY, aged 54, was appointed as our independent non-executive Director on 20 June 2019.
-He is responsible for providing independent judgment on our Group's compliance, internal control, corporate governance and serving as the chairman of the Remuneration Committee and a member of the Audit Committee and the Nomination Committee.
+Mr. LEONG JAY, aged 55, was appointed as our independent non-executive Director on 20 June 2019.

 Mr. Leong has over 20 years of experience in the finance industry.
 He worked for Singapore International Monetary Exchange from 1994 to 1997 with his latest position as an assistant vice president.
 He worked as a vice president in Smith Barney (Hong Kong) Limited in 1997 and as a vice president in Salomon Brothers Hong Kong Ltd. in 1998.
 From 1999 to 2000, he worked as an associate director in Deutsche Bank.
 Since October 2001, he was the senior forex dealer of Credit Lyonnais.
 From June 2005 to January 2014, he worked for the Standard Chartered Bank with his latest position as the managing director and the head of global markets Singapore.
 He has been the director of Laveron Twin Asset Management Limited since November 2016 and is currently a partner of Dalconth Ventures Pte Ltd. since August 2017.